alxcnwy/neuralbenford/readme.md

 - [ ] Plot mean deviance over time as the network is trained
 - [ ] Compare different weight initializations
 - [ ] Perform goodness-of-fit distribution tests
-- [ ] Check if results hold for different architectures
+- [ ] Check if results hold for different architectures/datasets
 - [ ] Investigate using deviation as a measure of network fit
 - [ ] Return weight statistics before/after training
 - [ ] Generate starting weights that match Benford's Law